Ortus-Solutions/cfconfig/readme.md

 ```

 The code in this library has only been tested on Lucee and likely doesn't work on Adobe ColdFusion.
 If anyone wants to make it compatible, feel free to try by beware of tons of use of the Elvis operator, reliance on sorted JSON structs, and some specific WDDX behavior.

+## Extending this module/service

+Individuals who would like to contribute to this library can follow the steps below to configure this tool to run independently for the purposes of extending and testing the code:

+1. This package currently depends on a `cfconfig.local` host entry.
+You can add this to your system's `host` file manually or leverage a tool like [Commandbox HostUpdater](https://www.forgebox.io/view/commandbox-hostupdater) to add the host entry.
+2. Start up this project with commandBox using `server start` - this will open a browser to the test runner for this project.
+3. Happy Contributing!